OpenTechSchool-Brussels/blast-it/setting-up.markdown

 	}
 ```

+We pass our Data object as the last argument "void* userData" so it will passed to the callback function.

 Remark:
-Note that in case of an error occuring, RtAudio functions throw exceptions instead or return an error code.
+In case of an error occuring, RtAudio functions throw exceptions instead of returning an error code.

 Before starting the stream, we need to create an 'ioCallback' function that will be called every 512 samples.
 Since we've setup a 44100Hz stream, the function will be called every 1000 / (44100 / 512) = 0.0116 seconds (11.6 milliseconds).